Juneteenth 2024: What’s Happening

 A Gold Star for Ben & Jerry’s

-Collage Group applauded Ben & Jerry’s for the Juneteenth Resource Guide it posted last year.
+Collage Group applauded Ben & Jerry’s for the Juneteenth Resource Guide it posted in 2022.
 The guide explained the holiday and told about the ice cream retailer’s efforts to address reform of the criminal justice system.

 For instance, the ice cream franchise’s guide calls Juneteenth “America’s True Independence Day” and includes historic milestones such as the Brown vs. Board of Education Supreme Court Ruling that led to desegregation of public schools and ended the discriminatory separate-but-equal policy for schools.
 By these actions, Ben & Jerry’s revealed its awareness of Black experiences and struggles, Collage Group said in its report.